-Council requires all cats and dogs within the Shire to be registered after the age of three months.
+The Domestic Animals Act 1994 requires all cats and dogs to be registered with the Council where they reside after the age of three months.

 The owner of the animal must produce proof of microchip implant.
 For entitlements to reduced registration fees,the owner of the animal must produce proof of sterilisation, membership of approved association, obedience papers, breeding licence, or statutory declaration/tax return for proof of working dog status.

 If you do not have proof of microchipping please ask your animal's veterinarian to complete the Microchip/sterilisation advice form.

 This form can also be used for proof of sterilisation.
 You can also contact a Local Laws Officer on (03) 5450 9333 who will scan your animal for a microchip.

 A certificate of sterilisation from a veterinarian which includes the microchip number or other information which clearly identifies the animal.

 If the animal is registered with an applicable organisation (and the animal owner is a current financial member of that Organisation) you are entitled to a reduced rate for registration.
 Applicable organisations are as follows:

 - The Governing Council of the Cat Fancy Australia and Victoria Inc.

 4. Obedience trained